garygr2002/Rebalance/README.md

 ### Social Security

 The monthly Social Security income begins in column 70, and may be up to 8 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 The monthly Social Security income is either: 1) the anticipated Social Security benefit beginning at investor age 62, or; 2) the known benefit as of the current date.
 The software will use the latter of the two dates, as necessary.
-If the [Holding File](#holding-file) does not specify an explicit valuation for a Social Security account, the software will synthesize the total value of Social Security using this amount, as well as the birthdate and expected mortality date of the investor.
+If the [Holding File](#holding-file) does not specify an explicit valuation for a Social Security account, the software will synthesize the total value of Social Security using this amount, as well as the birthdate and expected mortality date of the investor. <i>Social Security is a currency field with no currency indicator.</i>

 ### CPI Adjusted

 The monthly CPI adjusted income begins in column 79, and may be up to 8 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 The monthly CPI adjusted income is the total CPI adjusted annuity and/or pension income of the investor.
 The software assumes the income is current, and will continue through the lifetime of the investor.
-If the [Holding File](#holding-file) does not specify an explicit valuation for a CPI adjusted account, the software will synthesize the total value of the annuity/pension income using this amount and the expected mortality date of the investor.
+If the [Holding File](#holding-file) does not specify an explicit valuation for a CPI adjusted account, the software will synthesize the total value of the annuity/pension income using this amount and the expected mortality date of the investor. <i>CPI adjusted is a currency field with no currency indicator.</i>

 ### Non-CPI Adjusted

 The monthly non-CPI adjusted income begins in column 88, and may be up to 8 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 The monthly non-CPI adjusted income is the total non-CPI adjusted annuity and/or pension income of the investor.
 The software assumes the income is current, and will continue through the lifetime of the investor.
 If the [Holding File](#holding-file) does not specify an explicit valuation for a non-CPI adjusted account, the software will synthesize the total value of the annuity/pension income using this amount and the expected mortality date of the investor.
 It will also use the expected annual rate of inflation to reduce the real purchasing value of the monthly benefit over time.
-See the [-i fltn](#-inflation-fltn) command line option.
+See the [-i fltn](#-inflation-fltn) command line option. <i>Non-CPI adjusted is a currency field with no currency indicator.</i>

 ### Taxable Income

 The annual taxable income begins in column 97, and may be up to 10 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
-The software uses the annual taxable income for calculating income and capital gains tax, where necessary, and in portfolio reports.
+The software uses the annual taxable income for calculating income and capital gains tax, where necessary, and in portfolio reports. <i>Taxable income is a currency field with no currency indicator.</i>

 ### Portfolio Weight Stock